 As an adult she became a Wild West style film & stage actress, singer, professional model and horse wrangler for film productions and she started designing and making her own 1880’s period costumes for the photo shoots, shows and film work she became involved with.
 This passion lead to her becoming a professional designer, costumer and seamstress for multiple

-other TV shows, feature films, commercials, stage productions and high fashion shoots to include work on episodes for The National Geographic Channel, American Heroes Channel, Travel Channel and Discovery ID.
+other TV shows, feature films, commercials, stage productions and high fashion shoots to include work on episodes for Fox TV, A&E, The National Geographic Channel, American Heroes Channel, The Travel Channel and Discovery ID.

-Jenna also worked on the set of two of Country Music artist Randy Houser’s recent music videos “Like A Cowboy” and “We Went”; Jenna’s original trademarked clothing designs were worn by the lead actress Caitlin Leahy in both videos..
+Jenna also worked on the set of two of Country Music artist Randy Houser’s music videos ‘Like A Cowboy’ and ‘We Went’; Jenna’s original trademarked clothing designs were worn by the lead actress Caitlin Leahy in both videos..
 (See Jenna’s Costuming resume here for details: http://ravennaoldwest.com/about-the-designer/jennas-costuming-resume/ .)

-Jenna has also worked as the personal tailor, costumer and stylist for multiple pro sports celebrities, famous music artists, well known comedians and film actors to include Michael Phelps, Mike Trout of the Los Angeles Angels, Kix Brooks, Paul Rodriguez and Michelle Dockery, to name a few.
+Jenna has also worked as the personal tailor, costumer and stylist for multiple pro sports celebrities, famous music artists, high fashion models, well known comedians and film actors to include Aidan Quinn, Michael Phelps, Mike Trout of the Los Angeles Angels, Kix Brooks, Paul Rodriguez, Robert Patrick, Alison Eastwood, Frankie Muniz, Grainer Hines and John Schneider to name a few.